arcxteam/twitter-farcaster-auto/README.md

-# Auto Scroll and Refresh on Twitter/X
+# A Tools For Auto Scroll and Refresh on Twitter/X & Farcaster